 We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.
 But we may receive compensation when you click links on our site.
 Learn more about how we make money from our partners.

 How to get out of credit card debt

 Practical and simple steps you can take to pay off your credit card balance for good.

 If you’re struggling to deal with credit card debt, following a debt relief plan can help get you back on the path to financial freedom.
 If you need a little more help than that, there are free services you can access for personalized assistance and advice.

-How to get rid of your credit card debt
+How to deal with your credit card debt

-These steps are designed to form a path to financial freedom, and even following them one at a time will help you along the way.
+Unfortunately, there is no single method of dealing with credit card debt.
+Instead, there are a number of strategies to get out from your debt, piece-by-piece.
+These steps are designed to form a path to financial freedom and even following them one at a time can help you along the way.